linkerd/linkerd2/doc/proxy-fundamentals.md

 >   protocol-level requests and responses so that latencies can be measured.
 >   Furthermore, the load balancer must be aware of the target origin of a
 >   request, in order to find servers that are capable of serving that request.
-> + **Retries**: In order to determine whether requests can be retried, we
->   need to be aware of protocol-level failure semantics.
-For example, some
->   HTTP verbs are safe to retry, while others are not.
-Although Linkerd 2 does
->   not currently implement retry policies, when this feature is added, it will
->   require protocol awareness.

 ### How it Works